 CBH Guidelines.
 Guidelines issued by DHCD setting out, clarifying and further explaining 760 CMR 60.00 program policy and procedure, as such guidelines may be amended, supplemented or replaced.
 The CBH Guidelines shall apply to all CBH financing programs (subject always to 760 CMR 60.01(2)).

 CBH Legislation.
-Collectively the CBH 1 Legislation, the CBH 2 Legislation, and the CBH 3 Legislation, or where the context so requires, the specific legislation applicable, respectively, to CBH 1, CBH 2 or CBH 3 loans, as appropriate.
-With respect to any CBH Loan, references to the CBH Legislation shall mean those provisions of the CBH 3 Legislation that apply to the CBH Program generally and any special provisions of the CBH Legislation that apply to the funding phase under which such CBH Loan is made.
+Collectively the CBH 1 Legislation, the CBH 2 Legislation, the CBH 3 Legislation, and the CBH 4 Legislation, or where the context so requires, the specific legislation applicable, respectively, to CBH 1, CBH 2, CBH 3, or CHB 4 loans, as appropriate.
+With respect to any CBH Loan, references to the CBH Legislation shall mean those provisions of the CBH 3 Legislation or CBH 4 Legislation that apply to the CBH Program generally and any special provisions of the CBH Legislation that apply to the funding phase under which such CBH Loan is made.

 CBH Loan.
 The loan made by DHCD or its Financial Intermediary to a Developer for an Eligible Project/Use under the CBH Program.